Canon PIXMA TR160 Printer Review

 TypePrinter Only

 The Canon PIXMA TR160's build quality is okay.
 Though entirely plastic, the printer's body feels fairly solid.
 The only part that's a bit concerning is the rear paper tray's plastic hinge, which feels rather flimsy and could break with repeated manipulation.
-Design-wise, the printer is very compact, making it easy to carry, and its front panel gives easy access to the ink cartridges and sheet rollers.
-The power cord is removable, so you can replace it in case of damage.
+Design-wise, the printer is very compact, making it easy to carry.
+Its front panel provides easy access to the ink cartridges and sheet rollers.
+The power cord is removable, allowing for easy replacement in the event of damage.
 There's also a Kensington lock to prevent theft when using it on the go.

 Dimensions